-Before the coming of farming, people gained their food by foraging for nuts, berries and insects, hunting wild game, large and small, and fishing.
+Before the coming of farming, all humans gained their food by foraging for nuts, berries and insects, hunting wild game, large and small, and fishing.

 A few hunter-gatherer peoples survive to this day, but the world of the hunter-gatherers, in which most ancient people followed this mode of life, is long gone.
 It disappeared in the millennia following 10,000 BCE, as farming and pastoralism gradually spread across the world.

 The ancient hunter-gatherers lived in small groups, normally of about ten or twelve adults plus children.
 They were regularly on the move, searching for nuts, berries and other plants (which usually provided most of their nutrition) and following the wild animals which the males hunted for meat.

 Each group had a large “territory” over which it roamed – large, because only a small proportion of the plants in any given environment were suitable for people to eat, and these came into fruit at different times of the year meaning a large area of land was needed to meet the food needs of a small number of people.
 The group’s territory had regular places where it stopped for a while.
 These might be caves or areas of high or level ground giving them a good all-round vision of approaching animals (and hostile neighbours), and where they would build a temporary encampment.

 These family groups belonged to larger “clans” of 50 to 100 adults, spread over a wide area and whose members regarded themselves as a “people”, descended from a common ancestor.
 Kinship was crucially important.
 This more than anything else gave them their identity and defined their place in the world.
 More practically, it told them who their friends and allies were, and governed whom they could or could not marry (incest, though differently defined at the margins, was a universal taboo, but marriage outside the clan was also restricted).
 Myths gave them their world view – how the universe was born, how humans came to be and so on – and there is clear evidence for spiritual beliefs, and indeed for belief in some kind of life after death.